 You can help yourself and your campus community by doing the following:

-All students living and attending classes during the fall 2021 semester are required to submit proof of vaccination for COVID-19.
+All students living on-campus and attending in-person classes are required to submit proof of vaccination for COVID-19.
 Exemption requests for medical or religious reasons will be reviewed.
 Students who are remote only can also apply for a one-semester exemption.

 If you have symptoms or have been a close contact of someone who has tested positive, see below for testing options and required health and safety steps:

 The university will require a quarantine for individuals awaiting the result of viral testing; who report close contact (being within 6 feet for more than 15 minutes or receiving respiratory secretions via cough, sneeze or kiss) with people who have tested positive for SARS-CoV-2; or who report close contact with people whose symptoms are highly suggestive of COVID-19 (e.g., the loss of taste or smell).
 The quarantine period is 10 days from the time of exposure.
 If you live on campus please contact Campus Living staff:

 Once you have been moved to temporary quarantine/isolation housing, testing for COVID-19 can be arranged by contacting Health Services.
 If it is recommended that you go off-campus for testing (e.g.. due to insurance coverage limitations) and do not have private transportation, transportation assistance will be offered at no cost.
 For testing options on Saturdays and Sundays, residential students in quarantine/isolation housing should follow the instructions for off-campus students below.